 Tottenham Rat Catchers (N15): Though it is not really a common occurrence in Tottenham nowadays, folks still have troubles with rats every now and then.
 Spotting rats in your property or garden isn't a good experience, and is sufficient to give some homeowners the shivers.
 Individual rats shouldn't create very much of an issue, although rats reproduce quickly and may start to cause problems when their numbers rise.

-There are two kinds of rat that you may encounter in Tottenham, black rats and brown (common) rats.
-It is relatively unlikely that you will ever come across a black rat, and if you've encountered a rat recently chances are it'll have been one of the more common brown rats (Rattus Norvegicus).
-Black rats (also known as ship rats) were at one time common and were blamed for the Great Plague, they are quite scarce nowadays, but where they are seen they've got an acute sense of hearing, are excellent climbers, and can give birth to between twenty and one hundred baby rats in a single year.
+There are two sorts of rat which you may encounter in Tottenham, black rats and brown (or common) rats.
+Its fairly improbable that you'll ever see a black rat, and if you've encountered a rat recently chances are it will have been the more commonplace brown rat (Rattus Norvegicus).
+Black rats (or ship rats) were at one time common and were the cause of the Great Plague during the 17th Century, they are pretty rare now, though where they do occur they are superb climbers, have an acute sense of hearing, and can give birth to between twenty and one hundred offspring every twelve months.

 The longest of the 2 rats is the brown at around nine inches, while the black only measures 5-7 inches.
 Brown rats cause damage as they must constantly gnaw at stuff to prevent their teeth from growing too much.
 Woodwork is especially prone to their interest.